COCA / BNC: Web texts

 (magazines, newspapers, etc.) for the last 20-30 years.
 Go ahead and

-search the BNC for words (such as those listed above) relating to technology or societal and
+search the BNC for words (such as those shown in the first list

 As long as researchers simply limit themselves to